tibagni/cli-assistant/README.md

 ## Configuration

-Before using the assistant, you need to configure your AI provider and API key.

-1. Create a `config.json` file in the root of the project directory.
+The first time you run any `assist` command, the application will check for a configuration file at `~/.cli-assist/config.json`.

+If the file is not found, it will prompt you to create one.
+Upon confirmation, it will open a template file in your default editor (`$EDITOR`).
+You just need to add your API key.

-2. Add your configuration details.
-The structure should look like this:
+The default configuration looks like this:

     ```json
     {
         "provider": "openai",
         "model": "gpt-4o-mini",
-        "provider_configs": {
+        "provider_configs": {"openai": {"api_key": "YOUR_API_KEY_HERE"}}
-            "openai": {
-                "api_key": "YOUR_API_KEY_HERE"
     }
-        }
-    }
     ```
-    Replace `"YOUR_API_KEY_HERE"` with your actual API key.
+    Replace `"YOUR_API_KEY_HERE"` with your actual API key and save the file to complete the setup.

 ## Shell Auto-Completion (Recommended)